Women and Comedy Symposium

 Sameena Zehra (Stand-up comedian and storyteller)

 Rebecca Papworth (BBC TV comedy producer, first female producer of Have I Got News For You?)

-This has been made possible with the support of both University of Salford and Sheffield Hallam University.
+This event was made possible with the support of both University of Salford and Sheffield Hallam University.

 Keep up to date on our future events by following us on Twitter @MixedBill